BlueGrizzliBear/ft_transcendence/README.md

 ### Features

 The web application features:
-- A login page that enables the user to connect with its 42 Lyon School account.
+- A login page that enables the user to connect with its 42 School account.
 - An online pong game for logged-in users to play pong against each other: playing the game can either be done through normal matchmaking or friend's challenges.
 - A friend list to add or remove connected friends.
-Options implemented include removing your friend from the list, spectating their match, sending them direct messages, challenging them to a game.
+Options implemented include adding/removing your friend from the list, spectating their match, sending them direct messages, challenging them to a game.
-- A chat which enables users to create chat public/private chat rooms and much more.
+- A chat which enables users to create chat public/private chat rooms and much more...
 - A guild panel: a page to list all the guilds on the website.
 Users can create guilds, join/leave guilds and earn points for their guild.
-Each guild can be displayed with their significant figures, their members, their owner.
+Each guild is displayed with their significant figures, their members, their owner.
 The page is customized for guild owners to accept/refuse user invitations to join the guild.
 - A user ranking panel: a page to represent to current users ranking, and to access each users profile info as well as matches info.

 ### Some screenshots